Jq2001/JavaAgentChat/README.md

 JChatMind is a full-stack AI agent assistant built with Spring AI, React, PostgreSQL and pgvector.
 It supports multi-turn agent reasoning, tool execution, knowledge-base retrieval and real-time execution status streaming.

 This repository is maintained by JuliusQian as a personal learning and development project.
-The original MIT license notice is preserved in `LICENSE`.

 ## Features

 - Agent loop with thinking, execution, completion and error states